vortex2jm/vortex2jm/README.md

 Hello, how are you?
 I’m sharing some personal and academic projects here.
 I have experience in basic electronics, embedded systems, networks, and software development.
 I work with various programming languages, from low-level ones like Assembly to higher-level languages such as Rust and Python.
 I also program microcontrollers.
-Currently, I work for RNP - Rede Nacional de Pesquisa, focusing on network infrastructure, Linux servers, and private clouds.
-Academically, I am developing projects in computer graphics, embedded systems, data science, and machine learning.
+Currently, I work for RNP - Rede Nacional de Pesquisa, focusing on network infrastructure, Linux servers, DevOps and software development.
+Academically, I'm developing projects in embedded systems, and machine learning.
 </p>

 <br>